Qin-sor/yolov5_paddle_car_train_infer/README.md

-# Vehicle Detection Implemented with YOLOv5 and Paddle
+# Vehicle Detection Implemented with YOLOv5 and Paddle (Train, Test, Validate, Export) Based on paddlepaddle2.4.2
-* Vehicle Detection Implemented with YOLOv5 and Paddle, Including trainning and testing, Original Project Referenced [Link](https://github.com/GuoQuanhao/YOLOv5-Paddle)，and modify configurtion files and datasets based on this implemention
+* Vehicle Detection Implemented with YOLOv5 and Paddle, Including trainning and testing, validating end Export the model.
-* This project provides 3 pre-trained models, namely YOLOv5s, YOLOv5m, and YOLOv5l.if other models are needed ,...
-I will make sure to add them if needed.
+* This project provides many pre-trained models about yolov5 namely YOLOv5s, YOLOv5m, and so on.if the model not exits, it will download automaticlly.
 * This project classifies vehicles into four categories:['car', 'bus', 'van', 'others']
 * VisulDL service tool can be used to visualize and output various training data in real-time, for example: visualdl --log_dir vsl_dir --port 8080
 * and then you can open a web browser and enter localhost:8080 to view the training data and curves in real-time